SawolTesf/Custom-Linked-List-for-Names/README.md

 ## Contact

 I am excited about this project and eager to improve it further.
 Your feedback, contributions, and suggestions are highly appreciated.
 Please feel free to reach out if you have any questions or would like to collaborate.
-Thank you for visiting the Custom Linked List Structure project!
+Thank you for visiting the Java Custom Linked List for Names project!